sevenhong/awesome-mcp-servers/README.md

 Provides access to documentation and shortcuts for working on embedded devices.

 - [horw/esp-mcp](https://github.com/horw/esp-mcp) 📟 - Workflow for fixing build issues in ESP32 series chips using ESP-IDF.
-- [zenml-io/mcp-zenml](https://github.com/zenml-io/mcp-zenml) 🐍 🏠 ☁️ - An MCP server to connect with your [ZenML](https://www.zenml.io) MLOps and LLMOps pipelines
-- [hanlulong/stata-mcp](https://github.com/hanlulong/stata-mcp) - MCP server for Stata (popular in economic analysis) with VS code and Cursor extension.

 ### 📂 <a name="file-systems"></a>File Systems